opensafely/documentation/docs/getting-started/how-to/use-released-outputs-in-github-codespaces/index.md

 are examples of **sharing results**.
 The "[Datasets Used](https://www.opensafely.org/policies-for-researchers/#datasets-used)" section of the "Policies for Researchers" page on the OpenSAFELY website contains more information about sharing results.
+In short, results
+— such as released outputs, figures, and tables — should be shared **in confidence**, and **only** with key members of the wider research team.

 !!! warning
     Never commit released outputs, figures, or tables to your project's repository.